Last Updated: June 24, 2026

 Crestor is a drug marketed by Astrazeneca and is included in one NDA.

 The generic ingredient in CRESTOR is rosuvastatin calcium.
 There are forty-two drug master file entries for this compound.
-Forty-five suppliers are listed for this compound.
+Forty-four suppliers are listed for this compound.
 Additional details are available on the rosuvastatin calcium profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Crestor